-Have you ever wished that you could send a gift to a prospect automatically when they reached a certain lifecycle or deal stage?
+Have you ever wished you could send a gift to a prospect automatically when they reached a specific lifecycle or deal stage?
 You can do that and much more with postal.io!

 Customize the gifts you send based on deal size, buying role, ICP tier, and more.
-You can even send a collection of gift options to allow your prospect to choose what they prefer.
+You can even send a collection of gift options for your prospect to choose their preference.

 Strategically put your brand in the hands of your target accounts at the right moments throughout the buying process.

 Like Postal.io, Postalytics allows you to deploy direct mail based on whatever triggers you set up in HubSpot workflows.
-This can be a very powerful tool to use top-of-funnel when you are building awareness and making your buyer aware of the problems that you can help them fix.
+This can be a very powerful tool to use top-of-funnel when building awareness and making your buyer aware of the problems you can help them fix.

-Easy to set up and well-integrated with HubSpot, Postalytics is a great complement to your inbound & ABM campaigns.
+Easy to set up and well-integrated with HubSpot, Postalytics is an excellent complement to your inbound & ABM campaigns.

 The benefits of using HubSpot for account-based marketing plays are plentiful.
 It’s the best-in-class platform for ABM for the following reasons:

-- Analyze and iterative on the spot for increased success over time with reporting and analytics
+Analyze and iterate on the spot for increased success over time with reporting and analytics

 Ever thought about combining your inbound strategy with ABM?